Digital media in education

 Students in a media lab class.

 Digital media in education refers to the use of digital technologies to support and enhance teaching and learning processes.
-This includes the application of multiple digital software applications, devices, and platforms as tools for learning.
+This includes the application of multiple digital software applications, devices, and online platforms as tools for learning.
 Learners interact with these technologies to access, analyze, evaluate, and create media content and communication in various forms.
 The integration of digital media in education has dramatically increased over time, significantly transforming traditional educational practices.
 When viewed through a global and inclusive lens, digital education should be guided by principles of equity, inclusion, and public infrastructure to ensure meaningful participation of all learners.

 History

 20th century

 Technological advances in the 20th century, particularly the invention of the Internet, laid the foundation for incorporating technology into education.
 In the early 1900s, the overhead projector and instructional radio broadcasts were among the first technologies used for educational purposes.
 The introduction of computers in classrooms occurred in 1950, when a flight simulation program was developed to train pilots at the Massachusetts Institute of Technology.
 However, access to computers remained extremely limited for several decades.

 In 1964, John Kemeny and Thomas Kurtz developed the BASIC programming language, which simplified computer interaction and introduced time-sharing, enabling multiple users to work on the same system simultaneously.
 This innovation made computing increasingly accessible for educational settings.
 By the 1980s, schools began to show more interest in computers as companies released mass-market devices to the public.
 Networking further enabled the interconnection of computers into unified communication systems, which proved more efficient and cost-effective than previous stand-alone machines.
 This development prompted wider adoption of computing in educational institutions.

 The invention of the World Wide Web in 1992 further simplified internet navigation and sparked further interest in educational settings.
 Initially, computers were integrated into school curricula for tasks such as word processing, spreadsheet creation, and data organization.
 By the late 1990s, the Internet became a research tool, functioning as a vast library.
 By 1999, 99% of public school teachers in the United States reported having access to at least one computer in their schools, and 84% had a computer available in their classrooms.

 The emergence of World Wide Web also contributed to the development of learning management systems (LMS), which allowed educators to create online teaching environments for content storage, student activities, discussions, and assignments.
 Advances in digital compression and high-speed Internet made video creation and distribution more affordable, fostering the use of the systems designed for recording lectures.
 These tools were often incorporated into learning management platforms, supporting the expansion of fully online courses.